liudng/dev/README.md

-# dev - Help developers effectively manage projects
+# dev - Lightweight Shell Scripts Manager

 [![License](https://img.shields.io/badge/license-BSD-blue.svg?style=flat)](https://github.com/liudng/dev/blob/master/LICENSE)

 For large and complex software projects need to setup the development environment, including software installation dependents,  clone source code repository, manage a large number of scripts, custom configuration files, and so on.

 How to make these things easier, it is [dev](https://github.com/liudng/dev)'s goal.

 > This documentation assumes you are already familiar with Bash.
 If you do not know anything about Bash, consider familiarizing yourself with the general terminology and features of Bash before continuing.